Top 7 Traditional Rwandan Foods

 4. Isogi (Sour Vegetables)

-The food experience is never fully complete unless it tickles all the taste buds!
+Food becomes a true delight when it appeals to every sense of taste!
 Isogi is a vegetable that activates the sour.
-Very popular with older people, as much for its numerous health benefits as for its unique taste, isogi is a very tasty vegetable that was very widespread in traditional Rwandan society.
+Very popular with older people, as much for its numerous health benefits as for its unique taste, Isogi is a delicious vegetable that was very widespread in traditional Rwandan society.

 Unfortunately, it has become rarer as more foreign foods and crops have been introduced in Rwanda.